 - 11. The annual accounts are an essential part of demonstrating the IJB's stewardship of resources and its performance in the use of those resources. - 12.
 We focus our work on the areas of highest risk.
-As part of our planning process, we prepare a risk assessment highlighting the audit risks relating to each of the main financial systems relevant to the production of the financial statements
+As part of our planning process, we prepare a risk assessment highlighting the audit risks relating to production of the financial statements.